-- contingent events that would change the amount or timing of cash flows; - leverage features; - prepayment and extension features; - terms that limit the Company's claim to cash flows from specified assets (e.g. non-recourse features); and - features that modify consideration of the time value of money (e.g. periodical reset of interest rates).
+- leverage features; - prepayment and extension features; - terms that limit the Company's claim to cash flows from specified assets (e.g. non-recourse features); and - features that modify consideration of the time value of money (e.g. periodical reset of interest rates).